adam-paul/compendia/_posts/2022-02-03-a-new-domain.md

 categories: documentation
 ---

-A few logistics hurdles have presented themselves, primary among them the difficulty securing any kind of domain name that included the words *compendia* or *compendium*.
+A few logistical hurdles have presented themselves, primary among them the difficulty securing any kind of domain name that included the words *compendia* or *compendium*.
 The name is not particularly important to me, but since I've already written it in a bunch of places it's just easier to stick with it.
 In the end, I was able to purchase